 While the ingredients may seem simple, the flavors are complex and truly unique.
 If you want a new recipe, I highly recommend this Bœuf bourguignon recipe from the New York Times.

 Salade niçoise originated in Nice, France, and has become a signature menu item at many restaurants worldwide.
 This dish is an excellent example of how French cooking is fantastic at incorporating local ingredients.

 The warmer, mild climate of the French Riviera is great for growing greens, olives, tomatoes, green beans, artichokes, and other vegetables that may not grow as well in northern climates.

 All of these can be thrown together into a tasty – and healthy – salad and then drizzled with olive oil.
 But what sets this salad apart is adding some fish, which often can be fresh or canned tuna or anchovies.
 Plus, egg slices are also a good accent.

 A salade niçoise resembles an Italian-style caprese salad with greens, tomatoes, and ricotta cheese balls.
 Regional variations of this salad may eliminate lettuce or anchovies but add other items like potatoes.

 Let’s start easy.
 Seafood dishes and fish dishes are popular in French food.
 You can buy bulots from street vendors in Paris and all the seaside towns in France.

 Everybody has their recipe for cooking them, and they’re all delicious.
-You have to work the little bulot out of its pretty shell with a special little pick.
+You must take the little bulot out of its shell with a special pick.

 They taste like clams and are fun, even as a light meal.
 Served with lemon juice and iced water on a hot summer day, you’ll have a refreshing and satisfying French cuisine.